SxC97/Yabai-Spaces/README.md

 - [ ] Add support for images in $SPACES
 - [ ] Add support for colored backgrounds?
 ## Credit
 Feel free to make changes and republish as you see fit but please give credit in the form of a link to this page!
-A lot of sleepless nights were spent on this project and as my first shell script i'm quite proud of it!
+A lot of sleepless nights were spent on this project and as my first shell script, I'm quite proud of it!